curiouslearning/workshop_spin_wheels_1/README.md

 ## Acknowledgements
 1. Boink sound is from: https://www.freesound.org/s/61847/
+1. Many of the images of spelt words are from https://www.shutterstock.com
-2. The Curious Learning Team that has provided wonderful guidance, suggestions, and assistance.
+1. The Curious Learning Team that has provided wonderful guidance, suggestions, and assistance.